FaisalTamanoJr/Class-Notes/pages/FUNDCKT - Lesson 5.md

 - It does not affect the remaining part of the circuit
 - The arrow of the current source is directed to the positive terminal of the voltage source

-### Cases when source transformation is not possible:
+### Cases when Source Transformation is not Possible:

 1. Replacing an ideal voltage source ($R=0$)
 2. Replacing an ideal current source ($R=\infty$)